List of characters in the Breaking Bad franchise: Héctor Salamanca

-Hector Salamanca (played by Mark Margolis) is the elderly don of the Salamanca drug organization and an associate of cartel boss Don Eladio.
+Héctor Salamanca (played by Mark Margolis), often known as "Don Héctor" or "Tío", is the elderly don of the Salamanca drug organization and an associate of cartel boss Don Eladio.
 He is the uncle of twins Leonel and Marco Salamanca (the Cousins), Tuco Salamanca, and Lalo Salamanca, and raised Tuco as a son.
 He taught his nephews that family is everything and lives by the creed himself.
 Though brutal, Hector is very loyal.
 He spent 17 years in San Quentin State Prison but never revealed any information to the authorities.
 In an extended flashback in the Breaking Bad episode "Hermanos", Hector is shown to be responsible for the death of Max Arciniega, Gus Fring's partner, whom Don Eladio ordered killed after he was insulted by Gus and Max's offer to produce meth for the cartel, which preferred to keep distributing cocaine.
 Gus loathes Hector, who in turn resents and degrades Gus, calling him "chicken man" (hombre gallina in Spanish, literally "hen man") and a "dirty" South American.
 Despite their mutual hatred, Hector and Gus are forced to cooperate since each is based in Albuquerque, though each frequently schemes to displace the other.

 Hector is the boss of the Salamanca family at the start of Better Call Saul.
 After Mike Ehrmantraut and Nacho Varga arrange for Tuco's imprisonment by provoking him into attacking Mike, Hector offers Mike $5,000 to reduce Tuco's sentence by claiming the gun Tuco was carrying was Mike's.
 Hector tries to intimidate Mike into accepting, and Mike eventually accepts $50,000.
 Mike is concerned about Hector's threats to Stacey and Kaylee and retaliates by attacking a truck transporting Hector's drug cash.
 Hector kills a witness who stopped to aid the driver, Ximenez, and later has Leonel and Marco bury the witness in the desert.
 While Hector and the Cousins are preparing to kill Ximenez, Mike attempts to shoot Hector with a sniper rifle, but is stopped by someone unseen, who sets off his car horn and leaves a note warning him not to do it.

 In season 3, Mike learns it was Gus who tracked his location and warned him against killing Hector; Gus intends to be the agent of Hector's demise when the time is right.
 Mike's and Gus's machinations force Hector to find a new way to ship his product from Mexico and he decides to use the upholstery store owned by Nacho's father Manuel.
 Nacho tries to induce a heart attack by switching Hector's heart medication capsules for fakes containing ibuprofen.
 Hector has a stroke while meeting with Gus and Juan Bolsa but Gus saves him with CPR.